 If there are any issues with an order, the first thing you should do is get in contact with the buyer directly via the order messages.
 Reverb also encourages buyers to contact sellers when any issues or questions arise.
 It is always a good idea to request documentation of the issues (photos, videos) from the buyer, so you can troubleshoot further.

 If the buyer does file a support ticket with Reverb, one of our Customer Experience Representatives will be in touch via email to discuss the case and provide the next steps.
 If you have a current support ticket open with Reverb, it is always best to communicate directly with that email thread.
-Reaching out via phone and live chat may delay the timeline in which we can assist you if an email thread is already active.
+Reaching out via live chat may delay the timeline in which we can assist you if an email thread is already active.

 Outside of your individual Shop Policies, buyers are protected by our Reverb Buyer Protection on anything that arrives damaged or not as described, if issues are brought to the attention of Reverb or the seller within 7 days of delivery.
 This also includes orders that were paid by the buyer but not shipped out within our 3 business day time-frame.